-- 1. The main fuse case and the fuse box are located under the seat. - If a fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
-Then turn on the switches.
+- 1. The main fuse and the fuse box are located under the seat. - 2.
+If a fuse is blown, turn off the main switch and the switch of the circuit in question.
+Then, install a new fuse of the specified amperage.
+Turn on the main switch.
 If the fuse immediately blows again, consult a Yamaha dealer.